Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Experiments

 We see the strong performance of the newly proposed algorithms for both exploration strategies.
 Similar to the example in Section \ref{subsec:Simple_MDP}, especially TE-$Q$ with $\alpha = 0.05$ and KE-$Q$ are appropriate for this task and achieve the highest returns together with WQ.
 Furthermore, the higher action-value estimates for $Q$-Learning are apparent, while Double $Q$-Learning leads to severe underestimation.
-Finally, the returns are higher for all algorithms with $\epsilon = 1 / \sqrt{n(s)}$ than with a constant exploration rate, which is reasonable since action selection yields a higher probability of selecting greedy in the long-term.
+Finally, the returns are higher for all algorithms with $\epsilon\rdd{(s)} = 1 / \sqrt{n(s)}$ than with a constant exploration rate, which is reasonable since action selection yields a higher probability of selecting greedy in the long-term.

-To investigate the interim and asymptotic behavior of the algorithms for different learning rates, we run an analysis similar to \cite{van2009theoretical}.
-Precisely, we consider learning rates in $\left\{0.1, 0.2, \ldots, 0.9, 1.0\right\}$ and employ again the two exploration strategies $\epsilon = 0.1$ and $\epsilon = 1 / \sqrt{n(s)}$.
-We analyze the average return over the first 100 episodes and average the results over 5000 runs for the interim performance.
-For the asymptotic scenario, we run each algorithm for $50\,000$ episodes and average the results over 5 runs.
+To investigate the interim and asymptotic behavior of the algorithms for different learning rates, we run an analysis similar to \cite{van2009theoretical}\rd{, and depict the results in Figure \ref{fig:CW_III_IV}.} Precisely, we consider learning rates in $\left\{0.1, 0.2, \ldots, 0.9, 1.0\right\}$ and employ the two exploration strategies ${\epsilon = 0.1}$ and $\epsilon\rdd{(s)} = 1 / \sqrt{n(s)}$ again.
+We analyze the average return over the first 100 episodes and average the results over 5000 runs for the interim performance. \rd{For the asymptotic scenario, we run each algorithm for $50\,000$ episodes, compute the average return of the episodes, and average the results over 5 runs.}

 The TE-$Q$ and KE-$Q$ algorithms offer the most robust interim progress across learning rates for both exploration strategies, while the DQ and SCQ expose a severe performance drop when $\tau = 1$.
 This might be because both algorithms rely on two different $Q$-tables, and complete replacement of the entries yields instabilities in this case.
 Regarding the asymptotic analysis, the SCQ and DQ algorithms improve on $Q$-Learning and are marginally above WQ, TE-$Q$, and KE-$Q$ for $\epsilon = 0.1$, while the return differences are close to zero for the annealing exploration strategy due to long-term greedy action selection.